Coleraine: International relations

 International projects, under the guidance of Coleraine Borough Council, include the Zomba Action Project – a charity founded in 2003 to provide aid to the municipality of Zomba in southern Malawi.
 The region was chosen due to the historical connections between the Presbyterian and Catholic churches and Malawi, sustained by a number of specific local contacts.
 Donations have been used to fund computers, education, medical and other projects.

-Coleraine is twinned with French town La Roche-sur-Yon.
+Coleraine is twinned with the French town of La Roche-sur-Yon.